 - You won’t go into debt.
 Credit and debit cards both carry the potential for getting into debt.
 You create debt the instant you use a credit card because you have to repay the purchases you’ve made.
 Debit cards won’t automatically create debt, but if you overdraft your account, you’ve created debt.
 Prepaid cards eliminate this risk.

 - You can build good spending habits with less risk.
-Young adults or parents of teenagers may consider a prepaid card for “practice” using plastic before graduating to a debit or credit card.
-Using a prepaid card can instil discipline and good spending and payment habits that will prevent future financial problems.
+Young adults or parents of teenagers may consider a prepaid card for “practice” using a traditional credit card before graduating to the real thing.
+Using a prepaid card can instill discipline and good spending and payment habits that will prevent future financial problems.

 Common fees to expect with prepaid cards

-Many prepaid cards have high levels of fees.
+Many prepaid cards have fees.
 You could spend hundreds of dollars each year in fees if you’re not careful about how you use your card.
 These are some of the most common fees you’ll find with prepaid cards.

 - Card purchase fee.
 Many prepaid cards charge an initial purchase fee, particularly if you purchase the card from a retail location.
 Some cards are free when you order online.